Children’s pension in brief

 If you have lost one of your parents

 If you have siblings, the total amount of children’s pension you are each entitled to will be combined and then divided equally among you.
+You will receive a monthly payment.

 This is how the total amount is calculated, which is then divided equally among the siblings: